 Pain and suffering are defined by The Legal Information Institute as the emotional pain or physical pain which are caused by an individual’s injuries.
 Not only in this case but also extending to relatives and loved ones, which is certainly true if it is a wrongful death case.

 As the injury victim, you can claim damages related to pain and suffering against the negligent party.
 However, it must be clear that the defendant’s negligence must have directly caused the incident that resulted in your pain and suffering.
-Financial compensation will only cover the non-financial costs of your injuries.
-This includes constant physical pain, severe mental pain, and emotional pain.
-Economic damages such as damage to property and medical fees may be claimed in addition to the financial compensation you receive.
+To successfully claim these damages, it’s essential to prove pain as part of the legal process, highlighting the extent of suffering endured.

 There are two categories lawyers use to claim for pain and suffering compensation:

-- Physical anguish -The physical distress that may be experienced after an accident, such as a broken arm or restricted mobility.
+- Physical Anguish – The physical distress that may be experienced after an accident, such as a broken arm or restricted mobility.

-- Mental anguish -The non-physical pain that you may, unfortunately, sustain, including depression and anxiety.
+- Mental Anguish – The non-physical pain that you may, unfortunately, sustain, including depression and anxiety.

 What Is Florida’s No-Fault Law?